1 # Custom Schedulers

 15

-16 The virtual thread scheduler can be configured to be a custom scheduler by setting
+16 The prototype allows the virtual thread scheduler to be set different scheduler by

-17 a system property on the command line:
+17 setting a system property on the command line:

 18